RTEMS/rtems-docs/eng/coding-file-hdr.rst

 ==============

 Every source code file shall have a copyright and license block.
-Corresponding to the licence, every file shall have an
+Corresponding to the license, every file shall have an
 `SPDX License Identifier <https://spdx.org/ids-how>`_ in the first possible line of the file.
 C/C++ files should have a Doxygen file comment block.